 - The center gun had a 0.080 second firing delay to reduce shell dispersion.

 - Each gun had its own pusher shell hoist and cordite cage hoist.
+Shells were delivered vertically to the gunhouse and then tipped over for ramming.
 The cylindrical flashtight charge container held all six charges in line, allowing a single rammer stroke to load the gun.
 Two auxiliary hoists were fitted in each turret.
 Both shells and propellant bags were hoisted vertically in suitable containers.
 Transfer of shell in the gunhouse was effected manually by overhead travellers and chain purchase.

 - Armor thickness for the Yamato class